hisschemoller/volca-freesound/README.md

 ### Korg Volca Sample

-The [Volca Sample](http://www.korg.com/us/products/dj/volca_sample/) is a musical instrument by Japanese electronic instrument maker [Korg](http://www.korg.com/us/) that plays audio samples.
+The [Volca Sample](http://www.korg.com/us/products/dj/volca_sample/) is a music instrument by Japanese electronic manufacturer [Korg](http://www.korg.com/us/) that plays audio samples.
 The unusual thing about the Volca Sample is that it can't record sound.
-So it's not a sampler in the proper sense of the word, but a sample player.
+So it's not a sampler in the proper sense of the word, but a sample _player_.
 Samples must be transferred with a dedicated computer application.

 ### Freesound